-The goal of 2009 Symposium on Financial Literacy and College Success at Minority-Serving Institutions (MSIs) was to help equip institutions to better meet both student and institutional financial needs with careful consideration given to issues of accessibility, affordability, retention, and financial aid.
+The 2010 Symposium on Financial Literacy and College Success at Minority-Serving Institutions (MSIs) sought to equip institutions to better meet both student and institutional financial needs with careful consideration given to issues of accessibility, affordability, retention, and financial aid.

 Learn more about past Symposia on Financial Literacy and College Success at Minority-Serving Institutions.

 Contact firstname.lastname@example.org for more information about this event and other IHEP convenings.